MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-unpublish-and-uninstall-extension-v2.md

     For more information, see [Starting a Microsoft Dynamics NAV Administration Shell Session](Microsoft-Dynamics-NAV-Windows-PowerShell-Cmdlets.md#StartAdminShell).

-2. To get a list of the extensions that are currently installed on a tenant, run the Get-NAVAppInfo cmdlet (https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.apps.management/get-navappinfo) without the `Tenant`parameter set:
+2. To get a list of the extensions that are currently installed on a tenant, run the Get-NAVAppInfo cmdlet (https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.apps.management/get-navappinfo) (without the `Tenant`parameter).
+This is useful because a server instance can have several published extensions, and unpublishing an extension requires that you provide specific information about the extension, like the name, version or path to extension package file.

     ```
     Get-NAVAppInfo -ServerInstance YourDynamicsNAVServer
     ```

-    A server instance can have several published extensions, and unpublishing an extension requires that you provide specific information about the extension, like the name, version or path to extension package file.

 3. To unpublish the extension, run the [Unpublish-NAVApp cmdlet](https://go.microsoft.com/fwlink/?linkid=616080).
 You can unpublish the extension by specifying the path to extension package file or by the extension name.